Business court: Appellate business and commercial courts

+There are also specialized appellate business and commercial courts.
+The French Courts of Appeal (“Cour d’Appel”) have commercial appellate divisions.
 India's Commercial Courts law includes provisions for specialized commercial appellate divisions.
 There is a Netherlands' Commercial Court of Appeals, and Enterprise Chamber of the Amsterdam Court of Appeals.
 Singapore's International Commercial Court is designated to hear appeals from Bahrain's International Commercial Court.